-Deadlines and FAQs
+Deadlines + FAQs

-***The graduate application deadline for Fall 2024 has now passed.
-The application portal for Fall 2025 entry will open in Fall 2024 ***
+The graduate application deadline for Fall 2024 has now passed.
+The application portal for Fall 2025 entry will open Fall 2024.

 The Department of Mathematical and Statistical Sciences accepts new students for Fall (September) admission.

-Winter (January) admission is not recommended but it may be offered in exceptional cases.
-In particular, current M.Sc students who will finish during the fall term may apply for January admission into the doctoral program.
+Winter (January) admission is not recommended but may be offered in exceptional cases.
+In particular, the current M.Sc students who will finish during the fall term may apply for January admission into the doctoral program.

 Deadlines vary depending on the applicant's citizenship status, and the term applied for.
 For more information please visit the Faculty of Graduate Studies and Research.
-Applications and documents received after deadline will not be considered.
+Applications and documents received after the deadline will not be considered.

 Applicant files are reviewed upon completion (once all required documentation has been received) and, beginning in January, decisions are made on a continual basis until the program is filled.
 Many of our successful applicants are admitted well before the listed deadlines.
 Applying and submitting required documents early may increase your likelihood of being offered admission and some scholarships.